monadicus/snarkops/snops_book/architecture/CONTROL_PLANE.md

 The control plane runs as a daemon.
-It orchestrates any agents that connect to it, and listens for requests from implementors of its HTTP API (such as the [snops-cli](TODO)) for further instructions, like preparing an environment.
+It orchestrates any agents that connect to it, and listens for requests from implementors of its HTTP API (such as the [snops-cli](../user_guide/clis/SNOPS_CLI.md)) for further instructions, like preparing an environment.

-## Responsibilites
+## Responsibilities

-The control plane has many responsibilites.
+The control plane has many responsibilities.

 ### Binary Distribution